Artist Trading Cards (Calgary)

 ATC Exhibition at Mount Royal College

-Artist Trading Cards - Photography Edition was on display until from February 5th, 2008 until April 7th in the Plus-15 window of the Untitled Art Society in the Epcor Centre for the Performing Arts.
+Artist Trading Cards - Photography Edition was on display from February 5th, 2008 until April 7th in the Plus-15 window of the Untitled Art Society in the Epcor Centre for the Performing Arts.
 This is a large display of photographic-souce ATCs curated by Paul Brown from his collection.

 Photography-based ATC Exhibition